Momenmhm/Momenmhm/README.md

 ## Hi there 👋
-  I'm Momen Mohmoud, a passionate student always looking for new skills.
+  I'm Momen Mohmoud, a passionate student always looking for new skills and opportunities.
   Feel free and take a tour at my projects.

 ## About me
 - Passionate about software development and continuous learning.
 - Interested in building clean, organized, and user-friendly applications.
-- Experienced with C#, C++, Python, and .NET technologies.
+- Experienced with C#, C++, Python, and .NET framework technologies.
 - Always improving my skills and exploring new tools and ideas.